Samsung/tizen-docs/docs/application/dotnet/guides/connectivity/smartcard.md

 You can use smart card functionalities, such as accessing a secure element (SE).
 Before using the Tizen.Network.Smartcard namespace, make sure you have an SE in the device.
 The smart card service allows you to open a session on an SE, open a channel to the applet in the SE, send a command to the channel, and finally receive a response to the command.

-The main features of the Tizen.Network.Smartcard namespace include:
+The main features of the Tizen.Network.Smartcard namespace includes the following:

 -   Smart card reader